Which principle underscores the requirement for researchers to minimize risks in studies involving human subjects?

 Study for the CITI 5 Research with Prisoners Test.
 Use a mix of flashcards and multiple-choice questions, each with hints and explanations.
 Get ready for your exam!

 The principle that underscores the requirement for researchers to minimize risks in studies involving human subjects is beneficence.
-This ethical principle obligates researchers to act in the best interests of the participants and to ensure that the potential benefits of the research outweigh any risks involved.
-By adhering to the principle of beneficence, researchers are required to not only avoid causing harm but also to promote the well-being of participants.
-This includes assessing risks and taking steps to minimize them as much as possible throughout the research process.
+This principle emphasizes the obligation of researchers to act in the best interests of the participants, ensuring their well-being and safety throughout the research process.
+It requires that the potential benefits of the research must outweigh any risks to the participants.
+Minimizing risks is essential to uphold this principle, as it directly relates to protecting participants from harm and ensuring a positive benefit-risk balance.

 Subscribe